timo/zasim/docs/tutorial/coding_simple_ca.rst

              #
              #

-Stepping a few times will show the typical glider movement.
+Stepping a few times will show the typical glider movement, until it collides with the blocks at the end.
+This specific configuration will eventually die out.